A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Case study: Energy Saving Analysis

 \section{Case study: Energy Saving Analysis}

-In this section, we outline the potential impact of the Wi-Fi~8 AP PS mechanisms in terms of energy saving potential.
-It should be noted that the energy saving of Scheduled PS will be similar to that of TWT (although targeting the AP instead of STAs).
-The impact of TWT is already well studied in literature.
-For example, Yang et al.~\cite{twt_ec} recently revealed that the scheduled TWT approach can reduce the energy consumption of an STA by a factor of three.
-Since the AP transmits also Beacons and management frames, it is expected that energy saving for AP-side Scheduled PS in a single-STA scenario will be slightly worse, and will proportionally decrease with the number of STAs.
-We leave further investigation on the Scheduled and Cross-Link PS out of the scope of this study.
+This section outlines the potential energy savings of Wi-Fi~8 AP PS mechanisms.
+Scheduled PS is expected to have similar energy-saving effects as TWT, but targeting the AP instead of STAs.
+The impact of TWT is well-documented, with Yang \textit{et al.}~\cite{twt_ec} recently revealing it can reduce STA energy consumption by a factor of three.
+Since the AP also transmits Beacons and management frames, energy savings for AP-side Scheduled PS in a single-STA scenario will be slightly lower and decrease with more STAs.
+Further investigation of Scheduled and Cross-Link PS is outside the scope of this study.

-Let us now consider the DPS approach.
-Fig.~\ref{fig:pc_offeredtraffic} provides a comparison between HCM and LCM capability modes in terms of power consumption and offered traffic.
+Let us consider the DPS approach.
+Fig.~\ref{fig:dps} provides a comparison between HCM and LCM in terms of power consumption and per-packet delay as a function of application layer throughput.
 The devices are configured with IEEE 802.11ac, MCS 7, short Guard Interval (GI) and 16 dBm of transmission power.
 The HCM utilizes 80 MHz of BW and 2 SS, while the LCM limits BW to 20 MHz and uses only 1 SS.
-The power consumption values for the AP's states were extracted from real device measurements~\cite{AP_power_consumption}.
-The results were obtained using the NS-3 network simulator.
+The current consumption values for the AP's Tx, Rx and Idle states were extracted from real device measurements~\cite{AP_power_consumption}: 1.08 A, 0.66 A, and 0.58 A for LCM; and 1.25 A, 1.00 A, and 0.66 A for HCM, respectively.
+A Sleep state current of 1.37 $\mu$A is considered, with most AP functions turned off in this state.
+The considered voltage is 12 V. The results were obtained using the NS-3 network simulator, in a scenario comprising one AP sending DL traffic during 15 s to one non-AP STA.